sewaneedata/ER/README.md

 - ER overuse on the South Cumberland Plateau,
 - ER overuse in Williamson county, the "healthiest" county in Tennessee, versus on the SCP,
-- ER overuse by insurance type,
+- ER overuse by insurance type, and
 - Visits to the ER at differenet times of day for both "appropriate" and "overuse" reasons.

 All static graphs are accompanied by summaries of what they show.